sisby-folk/surveyor/README.md

 <details>
 <summary>Click to show the dimension mod integration guide</summary>

-Chunk summaries are currently layered based on the dimension via a few basic heuristics on world height, ceiling and sky presence, etc - as well as a few hardcoded layer additions for the nether.
+Chunk summaries are currently layered based on the dimension via a few basic heuristics on world height, ceiling and sky presence, etc. - as well as a few hardcoded layer additions for the nether.

 In future, we'll expose an API to allow dimension mods to specify the layers to generate chunk summaries with.